yext/answers-search-ui/README.md

 ## Legacy Card

 The Legacy Card is very similar to the Standard Card, but with the legacy DOM structure and class names from before v0.13.0.
 New users should not use the Legacy Card; instead, use the Standard Card.
+Features added after v0.13.0 may not work with the Legacy Card.

 The data mappings for a legacy card has these attributes